wilsonj806/todolet/README.md

 A quick explanation:

-1) Docker is overkill in a lot of ways, but gives for easier testing environments, and consistent app deployments.
-It's also really handy to know for jobs.
+~~1) Docker is overkill in a lot of ways, but gives for easier testing environments, and consistent app deployments.
+It's also really handy to know for jobs.~~

-   Server-side rendering(SSR) is listed as the Heroku app is serving the entire thing.
+   ~~Server-side rendering(SSR) is listed as the Heroku app is serving the entire thing.
 It's lumped with Docker as SSR will involve overhauling the entire app, and it's file structure.
-Will be pretty ugly.
+Will be pretty ugly.~~

 2) Todos API is the other missing core functionality of the app.
 Pretty straight-forwards